sherryrich/gymbag/README.md

 ### flake8

   <details>
-  <summary>The website pep8online.com is currently down so flake8 was run in the terminal.
-Migration and settings errors remain.
+  <summary>The website pep8online.com is currently down so flake8 was used.
+This can be done by typing "python3 -m flake8" command in the terminal.
+Migration and settings errors remain as advised by code institute.
 Click here to see the result: </summary>

   ![](docs/flake8.JPG)